 This shows that an employee paying higher rate tax could save over £6k per annum in company car tax by moving to an electric car, which is a significant saving for the employee.

-Lower tax for the employer The current zero (and future very low) Benefit In Kind on electric cars also saves on employers’ NI at 13.8%, which is a significant saving for the employer.
+Lower tax for the employer The current very low Benefit In Kind on electric cars also saves on employers’ NI at 13.8%, which is a significant saving for the employer.

 On top of that, if a new fully electric car is purchased outright or on hire purchase finance, the business can claim 100% of the cost of the car against profits in the first year, which can significantly accelerate the tax deduction you get for the vehicle.